zhezhouzz/ADT-Lemma-Discovery/artifact-instructions.md

     $ ./main.exe infer weakening <output_dir>

 on the same `<output_dir>`.

+Notice that the weakening may take long time to run, `-tb <time bound>` sets the time bound(in seconds) for weakening inference, the default time bound used by benchmark scripts is `3600` seconds.

 For example,

-    $ ./main.exe infer weakening bankersq_out
+    $ ./main.exe infer weakening bankersq_out -tb 3600

-will perform weakening on the `bankersq` benchmark we executed above.
+will perform weakening on the `bankersq` benchmark we executed above with a `3600` seconds time bound.

 Alternately, you may run the full inference-with-weakening pipeline at once by saying: